Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos/docs/connectionManagement/ConnectionManagementDesign.md

         * Should be package-private.
         * Invoked on buildAsync
         * Questions
-          * Should a boolean be used to invoke openConnectionsAndInitCaches() in a blocking/non-blocking manner?
+          * Should a boolean (isBlocking) be used to invoke openConnectionsAndInitCaches() in a blocking/non-blocking manner?
-          *
   * CosmosClient
       * `void openConnectionsAndInitCaches()` - `openConnectionsAndInitCaches()` defined in CosmosAsyncClient will be invoked in a blocking manner.
         * Should be package-private.